ArsalanSaleemGhuman/azure-iot-sdk-c/build_all/nucleus/readme.txt

 Note: Incase you do not have ReadyStart installed required for the system project that contact www.mentor.com

 2)Simply run the script 'azure_sdk_script.sh', it will run the cmake utility and the compile the code.
+Note: Run the script 'azure_sdk_script.sh' from the same folder it is placed in.

 3)The http, amqp and mqtt demos will be compiled.

 Note: